cjm0093/babyScraperTool-API-Req./README.md

-		expenseSelector:
+    expenseSelector
       Allows user to select what price difference they prefer, Prioritize expensive high-quality items-
-				Prioritize balanced cost items for an even quality/price ratio- Prioritize cost-effective options for a better price/performance ratio- scraperTool
+	Prioritize balanced cost items for an even quality/price ratio- Prioritize cost-effective options for a better price/performance ratio-

+    scraperTool
       Allows data to be scraped form Target.
         Scrapes html + css for div and styling attrs.